solinode/.github/profile/README.md

-## 🌐 Welcome to HomeCloudHQ
+## 🌐 Welcome to Solinode

 **Open-source cloud, automation, and beyond — built for flexibility and freedom.**

+> rebranding underway

-HomeCloudHQ is a developer-led organization building tools to decentralize and democratize infrastructure.
+Solinode is a developer-led organization building tools to decentralize and democratize infrastructure.
 We believe the future of the cloud is *open*, *self-hosted*, and *in your control*.

 Whether it’s deploying compute to your own hardware, spinning up reliable local networking, or automating secure edge services — we’re here to make powerful infrastructure more accessible.